LuisGC/blog/content/blog/2019/08/tolkien-2019-in-birmingham.md

 I have a lot of things to do but I don't want to miss the opportunity to write here some quick impressions of my experience there. (**last minute edit**: Quick is an euphemism, as I have spent several hours writing this article).
 Also, [Pablo has published (in Spanish) a fantastic summary of his own experience in Tolkien 2019](https://ghilbrae.com/tolkien-2019-el-evento-del-50o-aniversario-de-la-tolkien-society/) and the scarce overlap between our experiences there has encouraged me to complete the article as much as possible.

 **TL;DR**: The **good part**: I attended around 40 activities, most of them top quality content, and I realize know that more than a third of them had a female speaker.
 That is a lot.
-I met in person lots of interesting people, and had the opportunity to spend time with people that I admire. **The bad part**: I didn't like the venue, the corridors were too small, it was full of steps and only two of the rooms were big enough for an event like this with 500 participants.
-The lack of a lunch break not only forced everyone to skip content daily, but also made it much more difficult to meet other people and do proper networking.
+I met in person lots of interesting people, and had the opportunity to spend time and learn from people that I admire. **The bad part**: I didn't like the venue, the corridors were too small, it was full of steps and only two of the rooms were big enough for an event like this with >500 participants.
+The lack of a lunch break not only forced everyone to skip good contents, but also made it much more difficult to meet other people and do proper networking.

-{{< image classes="image" src="/img/Spanish-in-Tolkien-2019.jpg" title="The STE delegation with other friends from Spain also attending Tolkien 2019" >}}
+{{< image classes="image" src="https://live.staticflickr.com/65535/48565095526_fca9116fa9_o.jpg" title="The STE delegation with other friends from Spain also attending Tolkien 2019" >}}

 Let me summarize some of the talks and activities I attended:

-# Talks
+# Activities

 [**Heirs of Tolkien?
 The Major Contenders**](https://sites.grenadine.co/sites/tolkiensociety/en/tolkien2019/schedule/436/%22Heirs%20of%20Tolkien?%20The%20Major%20Contenders%20%22), by **Tom Shippey**

 The opening keynote was delivered perfectly by [Tom Shippey](https://en.wikipedia.org/wiki/Tom_Shippey), it was the ideal kickoff for an event like this combining interesting facts and humor.
 I admire him since long time ago, but even more after having met him in person during the last [XXIV Mereth Aderthad](https://estelcon2019.sociedadtolkien.org/en/).
-Reading Beowulf together while drinking beer unites a lot, who could have imagined it.
+Reading Beowulf together while drinking beer creates some bonding, who could have imagined it.

-Shippey, with his usual simple slides, started with the slogan of the [Deustche Tolkien Gesellschaft](https://www.tolkiengesellschaft.de/): _Ohne Tolkien, keine fantasy_ (without Tolkien, no fantasy) stressing how this _motto_ is still correct nowadays.
+Shippey, with his usual simple (but effective) slides, started with the slogan of the [Deustche Tolkien Gesellschaft](https://www.tolkiengesellschaft.de/): _Ohne Tolkien, Keine Fantasy_ (without Tolkien, no fantasy) stressing how this _motto_ is still correct nowadays.
 Tolkien was the first author to achieve mass market success with ambitious and top level quality high fantasy, something that was even more difficult in the previous century.
 Mass market success in fantasy works is more common nowadays, and this is only because of Tolkien's legacy.

 He commented that he is working in a taxonomy of fantasy authors, and also explained who could be a worthy successor of Tolkien.
 In his opinion only three authors are candidates in quality with their own genuine style: [George RR Martin](https://en.wikipedia.org/wiki/George_R._R._Martin), [Stephen Donaldson](https://en.wikipedia.org/wiki/Stephen_R._Donaldson) and [Michael Swanwick](https://en.wikipedia.org/wiki/Michael_Swanwick), all of them heavily influenced by Tolkien.
 This part was related to the talk he gave in May in Spain comparing the characters, works and values from Tolkien and Martin.

-{{< image classes="image" src="/img/Tom-Shippey.jpg" title="Tom Shippey explaining the fantasy types identified by Farah Mendelsohn" >}}
+{{< image classes="image" src="https://live.staticflickr.com/65535/48565238467_014b783125_k.jpg" title="Tom Shippey explaining the fantasy types identified by Farah Mendelsohn" >}}

 [**To the origins of fairy-tales**](https://sites.grenadine.co/sites/tolkiensociety/en/tolkien2019/schedule/451), by **Enrico Spadaro** ([@EnricoSpadaro7](https://twitter.com/EnricoSpadaro7))